How to declutter and organize toys with these great tips.

 Lovely playroom in pink.
 Everything is perfectly organized in baskets.

 If your child cannot read, using pictures like these ones will help identify the toys.
-Another option is up-cycling things like Pringle cans for things like Legos.
+Another option is up-cycling items like Pringle cans for things like Legos.
 They house the small pieces perfectly and the lids keep them in place if the can falls over.

 How To Declutter Toys – Enjoy the New Space!

 After implementing the system, enjoy the new space and lessons taught.
 It will be a peace of mind that things have a place and that your child or children are more independent!

 How do you declutter toys?
 Want to share your tips?